Vietnam.vn - Nền tảng quảng bá Việt Nam

 Auckland City has been training very hard to prepare for the 2025 FIFA Club World Cup - Photo: AFP

 Vice-captain Adam Mitchell’s story is a different story, reflecting the harshness of the professional football world.
-Mitchell once touched his dream when he signed for the European Cup 1 winners, Red Star Belgrade.
-However, his career did not go as planned, leading him to wander through Slovenia and then to the lower leagues of England with Bolton Wanderers.
+Mitchell once touched his dream when signing a contract with the European Cup 1 champion Red Star Belgrade.
+However, his career did not go as he wanted, wandering through Slovenia and then to the lower leagues of England with Bolton Wanderers.

 Ultimately, Mitchell faced a difficult decision: continue pursuing his uncertain professional dream or return to New Zealand for a more stable life as a real estate agent.
-And he chose the latter.
+He chose the latter.

-Now, playing for Auckland City has given him another chance to live his passion, and he hopes the team’s journey can inspire national pride, just as New Zealand did at the 2010 World Cup.
-“It’s a great opportunity to represent our country and our region with pride,” he said.
+Now, playing for Auckland City has given him another chance to live his passion, and he hopes the team’s journey can inspire national pride, much like the New Zealand team did at the 2010 World Cup.
+“It’s a great opportunity to represent our country and region with pride,” he said.

-For Tracey, who spends her days working in the warehouse of a veterinary pharmaceutical company, the tournament was the pinnacle of her career.
+For Tracey, who spends her days working in the warehouse of a veterinary pharmaceutical company, the tournament is the pinnacle of her career.

 Auckland City - Ảnh 4.